PingAccess provides the Groovy script and

 Groovy scripts provide advanced rule logic that extends PingAccess rule development beyond the capabilities of the packaged rules.
-For more information, see Groovy documentation.
-Groovy scripts have access to important PingAccess runtime objects, such as the Exchange and PolicyContext objects, which the scripts can interrogate and modify.
+For more information, see the Groovy documentation.

 - During request processing, rules associated with the application are evaluated.